 Check resources.
 Check the Internet (Google, LinkedIn, Facebook, a source’s organization’s website) and other resources (your clips, if you work at a newspaper) about a person, but don’t presume they are always correct.
 I had a source tell me his name was spelled “Lawler” but our paper always spelled it “Lawlor” (and a check of our clips showed that we frequently did misspell it).

 Nail it down.
 If you’re covering an event rather than an interview, get a program or agenda beforehand.
 Try to locate the main people and ask them if their names are spelled correctly in the program.
 If someone you don’t know speaks or does something during the event, try to get to him as quickly as possible and get his name.
 If that is not possible, ask someone who would know.
-Then try to run the person down by phone to verify.
+Then try to run the person down by phone or email to verify.
 Your notebook should have each name spelled right, verified by the character.
 If possible you should have at least one printed or digital source with the name also on it.

 Get contact information.
 Either after you get the name or at the end of the interview, ask the source for contact information: home, work and cell phone numbers, e-mail address, Twitter username (if any).
 Again, repeat these back to the character to make sure your notes are accurate.
 Contact information is important when you need to check facts with the character later.